Arjunexe/Universal-download/README.md

 # 🚀 Universal Video Downloader (Node.js + yt-dlp)

-A lightweight, high-performance CLI tool to download videos from thousands of websites (YouTube, Eporner, Vimeo, etc.) in the best possible quality (up to 4K/8K).
+A lightweight, high-performance CLI tool to download videos from thousands of websites in the best possible quality (up to 4K/8K).

 Built with **Node.js** as a wrapper around the powerful **yt-dlp** engine, featuring real-time progress bars and bypass capabilities for geo-blocked content using Cloudflare WARP.